C3PWhoa/ARGoS-Kilobots/README.md

    # New labs designed to understand a method of shape formation
    f.
 Turchet.
 As part of a swarm robotics course

+   For the proper functioning of these labs, the position of the 'comm' entity has been modified in the file kilobot_entity.cpp.

+   SAnchor& cCommAnchor = m_pcEmbodiedEntity->AddAnchor("comm", CVector3(0.01, 0.0, KILOBOT_RAB_ELEVATION));

    ## Lab 8 : kilobot_orbit_2
      * Goal: to orbit one kilobot around three stationary kilobots.
        * Concept of minimum distance.